Event: Leading Professionals: Power, Politics, and Prima Donnas launched at Cass.

-Louise Ashley and Laura Empson’s article explores how elite professional service firms privilege candidates with the same narrow forms of cultural capital, in spite of the fact that it contradicts the firms’ professed commitment to social inclusion and recruiting the best ‘talent’.
+Louise Ashley and Laura Empson’s article Understanding social exclusion in elite professional service firms explores how elite professional service firms privilege candidates with the same narrow forms of cultural capital, in spite of the fact that it contradicts the firms’ professed commitment to social inclusion and recruiting the best ‘talent’.
 They argue that it represents an organisational strategy generated by a compulsion to achieve legitimacy in a specific field of London-based elite PSFs.

-Professor Roy Suddaby speaks on “The professionalization of the corporate historian”
+Professor Roy Suddaby speaks on “The professionalisation of the corporate historian”

 Best article prize awarded for “Illusio and overwork: Playing the game in the accounting field”

-Ioana Lupu and Laura Empson’s article has been awarded the prize for the best paper published in 2015 in the Accounting, Auditing, and Accountability Journal.
-The article examines: how and why do experienced professionals, who perceive themselves as autonomous, comply with organizational pressures to overwork?
+Ioana Lupu and Laura Empson’s article Illusio and overwork: Playing the game in the accounting field has been awarded the prize for the best paper published in 2015 in the Accounting, Auditing, and Accountability Journal.
+The article examines: how and why do experienced professionals, who perceive themselves as autonomous, comply with organisational pressures to overwork?

 Assistant Professor Isaac Waisberg speaks on “The engineering of novelty in a large management consulting firm”

-Isaac Waisberg (Tel Aviv University) visited Cass recently to present his study of the mechanisms that enable a consulting firm to successfully balance the exploration and exploitation of professional knowledge.
+Isaac Waisberg (Tel Aviv University) visited Cass recently to present his study The engineering of novelty in a large management consulting firm, on the mechanisms that enable a consulting firm to successfully balance the exploration and exploitation of professional knowledge.